kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

 `dockerhub`.
 Its :tag is the short-sha of the git commit.
 * **SHA256**: The `kosli` CLI knows how to 'fingerprint' any kind of artifact (docker images, zip files, etc) to create a unique tamper-proof SHA.
-  Later on you'll be referring back to this SHA - so note that the first seven characters of this 64 character SHA are `9af401c`.
 * **Created on**: The artifact was created on 22nd August 2022, at 11:35 CEST.
 * **Commit URL**: You can follow [https://github.com/cyber-dojo/runner/commit/16d9990ad23a40eecaf087abac2a58a2d2a4b3f4](https://github.com/cyber-dojo/runner/commit/16d9990ad23a40eecaf087abac2a58a2d2a4b3f4) to the actual commit on Github since cyber-dojo's git repositories are public.